allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Add a Resource Group to an Event

 As described in Resources,  one group can only contain one type of resource, e.g., people.
-This method al ows you to add multiple groups \(people, aircraft, workstation, etc.\) to an event in a single action.
+This method allows you to add multiple groups \(people, aircraft, workstation, etc.\) to an event in a single action.

 1. Click on the event to open the Event Details dialog.